 Let’s get ready for Thanksgiving!

 Now the best part: the pumpkin pie, the quintessential Thanksgiving dessert!
 Last year, I shared my Classic American Pumpkin Pie, made entirely from scratch with wholesome, plain ingredients only, and it has become a great success among everyone who tried it.
 It’s creamy, soft, with just the right amount of spice, and served on top of a perfect flaky crust.
-What else to ask for you might think?
-Well, this year I’m back with a completely new version, made entirely vegan and gluten-free.
+This year I’m back with a completely new version, made entirely vegan and gluten-free, yet equally delicious.

 A vegan pumpkin pie: no dairy, no eggs!